 Option 1: Restore old versions of Word documents on Mac with Restore

-- 1. Open Microsoft Word, then click File > Restore.
+- Open Microsoft Word, then click the File menu > Restore.

-Option 2: Restore previous version of a Word document on Mac with Browse Version History
+Option 2: Restore a previous version of a Word document with Browse Version History

-- 1. Open the latest version of the file you want to recover.
+- Open the most recent version of the file you want to recover.

-- 2. Click File > Browse Version History from the top menu bar.
+- Click File tab > Browse Version History from the top menu bar.

-- 3. Now, you will see a panel displaying all the previously saved versions of the current file.
+- You will see a panel displaying all the previously saved versions of the current file.

-- 5. Click the file to preview it, then click Restore to recover Microsoft Word document on Mac.
+- Click the file to preview it, then click Restore to recover Microsoft Word document on Mac.

 Recover text from a damaged file in Word